mbuffa/mbuffa.github.io/content/crypto.md

 ## Disclaimer
 Please keep in mind that this whole article isn't financial advice.
 I just wanted to setup a quick *101* on the subject, until I eventually publish general purpose articles on investing and trading.

+Also, I *won't* tell you which specific token to buy, or when to buy and when to sell.
+This is your decision to make.

+But as a general advice, I would say that you should probably avoid going on anything that is related to the BSC (Binance Smart Chain).
+Most scams start there as literally anyone can create a token there for cheap, profit for relatively low gas fees (compared to Ethereum) and disappear just before the crypto ponzi crumbles.
+BSC no longer has this monopoly but shitcoins there are prolific.

+Bitcoin and Ethereum are incredible.
+The technology behind many altcoins is very promising, but many platforms allowing you to invest and trade are predatory: do *not* go on those platforms if you have some kind of a background with addictions to gambling.
+I recommend a few platforms below that I both consider beginner-friendly and with the least predatory practices

 ## Techniques and vocabulary
 * ***DCA*** [Dollar-Cost Averaging][0] is an approach that boils down to invest a fraction of your savings on a regular basis, so that your investment isn't too exposed to brutal variations of the market.
 This way, it doesn't really matter if you buy the market top, and you can stop thinking "I'll buy after the next collapse* and delaying your investments for months or years.
 If you don't have time, energy or motivation for trading, you should definitely use that technique.